robert-westenberger/knowledgebase/web-development/accessible-tables.md

 $$

 ### Treatment By Screen Readers
 It's important to use proper markup so a programmatic association can be made between table headers and cells.
+HTML provides two ways of accomplishing this:
+* Headers and id attributes
+* scope attributes

 ## Layout Tables
 Don't have logical headers that can be mapped to information within the table cells.